-Figure 3 illustrates the relationship of the Kind instances assigned to the Entity, Resource and Compute types.
+227 Figure 3 illustrates the relationship of the Kind instances assigned to the Entity, Resource and Compute5 types.

-Compute inherits Resource and therefore the Kind instance assigned to Compute has the Kind instance of
+228 Compute inherits Resource and therefore the Kind instance assigned to Compute has the Kind instance of

 Resource as its parent.
-The same applies to the Resource type which inherit Entity.
+The same applies to the Resource type, which inherits Entity.

-252 As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.
+As can be seen in figure 3 the Kind instance relationships mirror the inheritance structure of the types.